CenturyLinkCloud/clc-puppet/README.md

 Scheduled activities for a group.
 Value must be an array of hashes.
-Valid hash keys are: 'status', 'type', 'begin_date', 'repeat', 'custom_weekly_days', 'expire', 'expire_count', 'expire_date', 'time_zone_offset'.
+Valid hash keys are: 'status', 'type', 'begin_date', 'repeat', 'custom_weekly_days', 'expire', 'expire_count', 'expire_date', and 'time_zone_offset'.

 * 'status': State of scheduled activity: 'on' or 'off'. _Required_
 * 'type': Type of activity: 'archive', 'createsnapshot', 'delete', 'deletesnapshot', 'pause', 'poweron', 'reboot', 'shutdown'. _Required_
 * 'begin_date': Time when scheduled activity should start (UTC). _Required_
-* 'repeat': How often to repeat: 'never', 'daily', 'weekly', 'monthly', 'customWeekly'. _Require_
+* 'repeat': How often to repeat: 'never', 'daily', 'weekly', 'monthly', 'customWeekly'. _Required_
 * 'custom_weekly_days': An array of strings for the days of the week: 'sun', 'mon', 'tue', 'wed', 'thu', 'fri', 'sat'.
 * 'expire': When the scheduled activities are set to expire: 'never', 'afterDate', 'afterCount'. _Required_
 * 'expire_count': Number of times scheduled activity should run before expiring.